San Antonio Powers Of Attorney

 Few things are more difficult than watching a loved one’s health decline.
 What may be even more challenging though, is knowing that your loved one’s preferences for medical care may not be followed, or seeing unpaid bills piling up.
 If you are concerned that an elderly family member may become incapable of making sound decisions, establishing a power of attorney can help ensure you are able to enforce your loved one’s wishes.

 For many families, these conversations are emotional and difficult.
 But they are necessary.
-When you contact me, attorney Matthew Obermeier, I can provide the counsel you need throughout these difficult conversations.
-Then, when the time comes, I can explain the different types of powers of attorney and help determine what is right for your family.
+When you contact The Law Offices of Matthew J. Obermeier, P.C., our attorneys can provide the counsel you need throughout these difficult conversations.
+Then, when the time comes, we can explain the different types of power of attorney and help determine what is right for your family.

 - Durable powers of attorney: When durable powers of attorney are created, it allows another person to make medical decisions on your behalf.
 A power of attorney can help ensure your preferences for medical treatment or end-of-life care are followed.